 A Fantastic Solution to Removing Humidity from Your Operating Room

 Everyone knows that a visit to the operating room can cost you big bucks.
-But the thing we don’t often think about is the cost for hospitals to operate their ORs.
+But the thing we don’t think about is the cost for hospitals to operate their ORs.

 Part of the blame falls on temperature and humidity.

-Temperature and humidity levels operating rooms must be exact, otherwise patient safety, the comfort of surgical and medical staffs, and the performance of medical equipment risks compromise.
+Temperature and humidity levels in operating rooms must be exact, otherwise patient safety, the comfort of surgical and medical staffs, and the performance of medical equipment risks compromise.
 And that can get expensive.

 Hospital leaders have long known and addressed this, with mixed results.
 Fortunately, new technologies exist to make dehumidification in operating rooms less of a problem.